07 April 2022

 The full consortium involves 31 partners and is led by the Institute for Rural Development Research in Frankfurt, Germany.

-tackles climate change, helps to achieve the UN’s Sustainable Development Goals and boosts the EU’s competitiveness and growth.
+The Horizon Europe programme tackles climate change, helps to achieve the UN’s Sustainable Development Goals and boosts the EU’s competitiveness and growth.
 UK researchers can apply for funding on the same terms as EU-based applicants.